The Norwood Scale, Class 1–7: Understanding Male Pattern Hair Loss

 A person with Norwood 4 hair loss can have excellent results from a hair transplant.
 A doctor can fill in the bald areas on the crown and temples, and the results can be maintained with medication.
 Bosley doctors have helped thousands of men at a Norwood 4 achieve a full, healthy head of hair.

-Norwood Scale 5 hair loss tends to be quite noticeable, with most hair loss occurring on the frontal area and crown.
+Norwood Stage 5 hair loss tends to be quite noticeable, with most hair loss occurring on the frontal area and crown.
 The “bridge” between the crown (vertex) and top of your head (mid-scalp) begins to split, meaning the bald spots merge into one another.
 Transplanting at this stage of hair loss can yield great results.

 Norwood Class 6